subahanpathan/subahanpathan/README.md

 ## 👨‍💻 About Me

-I'm a **Full-Stack Developer** interested in building complete software systems — from frontend interfaces and backend APIs to databases, deployment, cloud infrastructure, and automation.
+I'm a **Full-Stack Developer** focused on building complete software systems — from frontend interfaces and backend APIs to databases, deployment, cloud infrastructure, and automation.

-I enjoy turning ideas into working products and continuously improving the way applications are built, deployed, and maintained.
+I enjoy turning ideas into working products and continuously improving the way applications are **built, deployed, monitored, and maintained**.

-### What I work with
+### What I work on

 - 💻 Full-Stack Web Development
 - ⚙️ Backend & API Development